aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/detect-flattened-psd-files/_index.md

 ---
-title: Detect Flattened PSD Using Aspose.PSD for Java
+title: How to Determine If a Photoshop File Is Flattened Using Java
-linktitle: Detect Flattened PSD Files using Aspose.PSD for Java
+linktitle: Determine Flattened Photoshop Files Using Java
 second_title: Aspose.PSD Java API
 description: Learn how to detect flattened PSD files using Aspose.PSD for Java, step by step in this comprehensive tutorial.
 weight: 10